The JADES Origins Field: A New JWST Deep Field in the JADES Second NIRCam Data Release

 The location of the JOF in close proximity to the HUDF and the Deep Prime JADES NIRCam imaging mosaic adds considerable value to the GOODS-S region.
 Wider field telescopes can capitalize on both regions, and the parallel opportunities will continue to appear with JWST.
 By construction, further NIRSpec observations of the HUDF can place further NIRCam exposure time in the JOF region; the position angle is at a period of low zodiacal background and is allowable with the micrometeorite constraint.
-Indeed, program 3215 is using this opportunity to conduct exceptionally deep spectroscopy (104 hrs of total exposure) in the HUDF, focusing on the physics of high-redshift galaxies.
+Indeed, program 3215 used this opportunity to conduct exceptionally deep spectroscopy (91 hrs of total exposure) in the HUDF, focusing on the physics of high-redshift galaxies.
 Further, observations with NIRISS or MIRI on the JOF are easily paired with NIRCam observations on and around the HUDF, within the JADES Deep NIRCam mosaic.

 Accompanying this paper, we have released the reduced images and catalogs of the Year 1 JADES data in and around the JOF.
 These data are already among the very deepest observed with JWST NIRCam, with over 110 hrs of total exposure spread across 9 filters.
 These data are available at \url{https://archive.stsci.edu/hlsp/jades} and a feature-rich FITSmap viewer is provided at \url{https://jades.idies.jhu.edu}, with a version tailored for the public at \url{https://jades.idies.jhu.edu/public}.
-Observations of the Cycle 2 program 3215 are underway at the time of this writing (Oct.
-2023) and will be immediately public.